The Comtrend PG-9172PoE -- like all other Powerline adapters -- is an alternative to running network cables.

-Like its older cousin, the PG-9172PoE is G.hn-certified and therefore sports Powerline speeds up to 1200Mbps.
-Don’t get too excited about that number, however, since this adapter is not about high throughput performance.
+Like its older cousin, the PG-9172PoE is G.hn-certified; therefore, it sports Powerline speeds up to 1200Mbps.
+However, don't get too excited about that number since this adapter is not about high throughput performance.

-When used with a PoE-compatible device, such as an IP camera, the PG-9172PoE can deliver both network signals and power to the end-device, via a network cable.
-As a result, you can place that device up to 300 feet (100m) away from a power outlet, without having to run a long power cord.
+The PG-9172PoE can deliver network signals and power to the end device via a network cable when used with a PoE-compatible device, such as an IP camera.
+As a result, you can place that device up to 300 feet (100m) away from a power outlet without having to run a long power cord.

 No Gigabit support

 For this reason, you should use this adapter only in low-bandwidth applications.
-That, plus the PoE capability, makes it an ideal choice for IP cameras, which are often mounted far away from power outlets.
-IP cameras also don’t require a fast network connection to deliver HD surveillance video recordings.
+That, plus the PoE capability, makes it an ideal choice for IP cameras often mounted far away from power outlets.
+IP cameras also don't require a fast network connection to deliver HD surveillance video recordings.

 Technically, you can also use the PG-9172PoE with other PoE-ready devices, like a Wi-Fi access point.
 In this case, though, the adapter's 100Mbps bottleneck network port will keep it from delivering satisfying connections.

 Setting up the PG-9172POE is the same as setting up any Powerline adapters.
 (Read more about that here.)
-You need to first connect another Powerline adapter — preferably a Comtrend PG-9172 unit — to your router (or switch) before you can use the PG-9172PoE.
-Press on the Config button on each Comtrend adapter, and you’ll create a secure connection between the two.
+You need to first connect another Powerline adapter -- preferably a Comtrend PG-9172 unit -- to your router (or switch) before you can use the PG-9172PoE.
+Press the Config button on each Comtrend adapter, and you'll create a secure connection between the two.

-If you use the PG-9172PoE with a Powerline adapter from another vendor, however, the Config button doesn’t help.
-Instead, you need to use its web interface to change its settings manually.
-It’s rather hard to reach the adapter’s web interface, and the interface itself is not easy to understand for non-savvy users.
-Generally, when it comes to Powerline networking, you’re better off using adapters of the same vendor.
+If you use the PG-9172PoE with a Powerline adapter from another vendor, however, the Config button doesn't help.
+Instead, it would be best if you used its web interface to change its settings manually.
+It's rather hard to reach the adapter's web interface, and it is difficult for non-savvy users to understand.
+Generally, you're better off using adapters from the same vendor when it comes to Powerline networking.

 The PG-9172PoE performed well in my testing.
 I tried two adapters (together with one PG-9172 unit) over a week with a couple of Reolink cameras, and the connections were stable.
 I could record Full HD videos with no problem.

 As for copy speeds, compared with other powerline adapters on the market, the PG-9172PoE, as expected, was slow.
-But this wasn’t a fair comparison since the PG-9272PoE was the only one on the charts below that has a Fast Ethernet port instead of a Gigabit port.
+But this wasn't a fair comparison since the PG-9272PoE was the only one on the charts below with a Fast Ethernet port instead of a Gigabit port.

 The mix of a 100Mbps network port and Powerline speeds of up to 1200Mbps affords the PG-9172PoE a lot of wiggle room.
 Even in less-than-ideal conditions for Powerline, after interferences and overheads, it can still deliver close to its top speed most of the time.